quixio/quix-streams/docs/processing.md

    Use it if the message value is decoded as dictionary.

 2. Using `StreamingDataFrame.update()` with a custom function.
-   Use this approach if the values are not dicts, or when you need to perform a more complex function.
+   Use this approach if the values are not dictionaries or when you need to perform a more complex function.

 **Example**: